Shricon Industries Ltd.

 (v) The Company has not accepted any deposits within the meaning of Sections 73 to 76of the Act and the Companies (Acceptance of Deposits) Rules 2014 (as amended).Accordingly the provisions of clause 3(v) of the Order are not applicable.

-(vi) To the best of our knowledge and belief the Central Government has not specifiedmaintenance of cost records under sub-section (1) of Section 148 of the Act in respect ofCompany's products/ services.
+(vl) To the best of our knowledge and belief the Central Government has not specifiedmaintenance of cost records under sub-section (1) of Section 148 of the Act in respect ofCompany's products/ services.
 Accordingly the provisions of clause 3(vi) of the Order arenot applicable.

-(b) There are no dues in respect of income-tax that have not been deposited with theappropriate authorities on account of any dispute.
+(b) There are no dues In respect of income-tax that have not been deposited with theappropriate authorities on account of any dispute.

-(x) No fraud by the Company or on the company by its officers or employees has beennoticed or reported during the period covered by our audit.
+(x) No fraud by the Company or on the company by Its officers or employees has beennoticed or reported during the period covered by our audit.

 (xii) In our opinion the Company is not a Nidhi Company.
 Accordingly clause 3(xii) ofthe Order is not applicable.

-(xiii) In our opinion all transactions with the related parties are in compliance withsections 177 and 188 of Act where applicable and the requisite details have beendisclosed in the financial statements etc. as required by the applicable accountingstandards.
+(xiii) In our opinion all transactions with the related parties are in compliance withsections 177 and 183 of Act where applicable and the requisite details have beendisclosed in the financial statements etc. as required by the applicable accountingstandards.

 (xiv) During the year the company has not made any preferential allotment or privateplacement of shares or fully or partly convertible debentures.

-ANNEXURE B' TO THE INDEPENDENT AUDITOR'S REPORT
+ANNEXURE 'B' TO THE INDEPENDENT AUDITOR'S REPORT

-We have audited the internal financial controls over financial reporting of ShriconIndustries Limited (the Company') as of 31st March 2017 inconjunction with our audit of the standalone financial statements of the Company for the year ended onthat date.
+We have audited the internal financial controls over financial reporting of ShriconIndustries Limited (the 'Company') as of 31st March 2021 in conjunctionwith our audit of the standalone financial statements of the Company for the year ended onthat date.

 Management's Responsibility for Internal Financial Controls

-The Company's management is responsible for establishing and maintaining internalfinancial controls based on the internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting (the'Guidance Note') issued by the Institute of Chartered Accountants of India (1CAI).
+The Company's management is responsible for establishing and maintaining internalfinancial controls based on the Internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting (the'Guidance Note') issued by the Institute of Chartered Accountants of India (1CAI).
 Theseresponsibilities include the design implementation and maintenance of adequate internalfinancial controls that were operating effectively for ensuring the orderly and efficientconduct of its business including adherence to company's policies the safeguarding ofits assets the prevention and detection of frauds and errors the accuracy andcompleteness of the accounting records and the timely preparation of reliable financialinformation as required under the Companies Act 2013 (the 'Act').

 Our responsibility is to express an opinion on the Company's internal financialcontrols over financial reporting based on our audit.
 We conducted our audit in accordancewith the Guidance Note and the Standards on Auditing issued by ICAI and deemed to beprescribed under Section 143(10) of the Act to the extent applicable to an audit ofinternal financial controls both applicable to an audit of Internal Financial Controlsand both issued by the ICAI.
 Those Standards and the Guidance Note require that we complywith ethical requirements and plan and perform the audit to obtain reasonable assuranceabout whether adequate internal financial controls over financial reporting wasestablished and maintained and if such controls operated effectively in all materialrespects.

 Our audit involves performing procedures to obtain audit evidence about the adequacy ofthe internal financial controls system over financial reporting and their operatingeffectiveness.
 Our audit of internal financial controls over financial reporting includedobtaining an understanding of internal financial controls over financial reportingassessing the risk that a material weakness exists and testing and evaluating the designand operating effectiveness of internal control based on the assessed risk.
-The proceduresselected depend on the auditor's judgement including the assessment of the risks ofmaterial misstatement of the financial statements whether due to fraud or error.
+The proceduresselected depend on the auditor's judgment including the assessment of the risks ofmaterial misstatement of the financial statements whether due to fraud or error.

-Meaning of Internal Financial Controls Over Financial Reporting
+Meaning of Internal Financial Controls over Financial Reporting

-Inherent Limitations of Internal Financial Controls Over Financial Reporting
+Inherent Limitations of Internal Financial Controls over Financial Reporting

-Because of the inherent limitations of internal financial controls over financialreporting including the possibility of collusion or improper management override ofcontrols material misstatements due to error or fraud may occur and not be detected.Also projections of any evaluation of the internal financial controls over financialreporting to future periods are subject to the risk that the internal financial controlover financial reporting may become inadequate because of changes in conditions or thatthe degree of compliance with the policies or procedures may deteriorate.
+Because of the inherent limitations of internal financial controls over financialreporting including the possibility of collusion or Improper management override ofcontrols material misstatements due to error or fraud may occur and not be detected.Also projections of any evaluation of the internal financial controls over financialreporting to future periods are subject to the risk that the internal financial controlover financial reporting may become inadequate because of changes in conditions or thatthe degree of compliance with the policies or procedures may deteriorate.

-In our opinion the Company has in all material respects an adequate internalfinancial controls system over financial reporting and such internal financial controlsover financial reporting were operating effectively as at 31st March 2017based on the internal control over financial reporting criteria established by the Company consideringthe essential components of internal control stated in the Guidance Note issued by theICAI.
+In our opinion the Company has in all material respects an adequate internalfinancial controls system over financial reporting and such internal financial controlsover financial reporting were operating effectively as at 31^ March 2021 based on theinternal control over financial reporting criteria established by the Company consideringthe essential components of internal control stated in the Guidance Note issued by theICAI.